pslucas0212/VCenterInstallation/README.md

 ## As quick guide to installing vCenter Server Appliance

 ### Pre-Req
+1. This is an example install guie for vCenter Server Appliance 6.7 to support vMware EXSi 6.7 servers.
-1. DNS must be configured and all host vSphere Cluster members need a FQDN including the vCenter Appliance.
+2. DNS must be configured and all host vSphere Cluster members need a FQDN including the vCenter Appliance.
-2. Point all vSphere cluster members to the same time source.
+3. Point all vSphere cluster members to the same time source.

 ### Installation Steps